 Nephrology Nurse Recognition Luncheon

-Celebrate your colleagues’ accomplishments as the ANNA Outstanding Achievement Awards are announced.
-The luncheon also will include the annual ANNA business meeting and induction of the 2019-2020 Board of Directors.
+Network with friends and celebrate the professional accomplishments of colleagues as the ANNA Outstanding Achievement Award winners are announced.
+The luncheon also will include the annual ANNA business meeting and induction of the 2020-2021 Board of Directors.

 1:45 pm - 3:00 pm

 Stop the Revolving Door: Home Dialysis Patient Retention Strategies